ayush-tulsyan/ACM-ICPC-Handbook/README.md

 ACM-ICPC Handbook
 =================

-This is a repository for the upcoming ACM-ICPC onsite contests of Asia West Subcontinent sites.
-It currently hosts the team notebook.
-This repository contains code from the stanford's repository for their ACM-ICPC teams.
+This repository hosts a 25 page notebook which acts as reference material for ACM-ICPC onsite contests We have borrowed code from the stanford's repository for their ACM-ICPC teams.
 It can be visited at [this](https://github.com/jaehyunp/stanfordacm) link.

 Generating team notebook
 ========================